Skip to main content

 MEDIUM PREVALENCE

-Peanuts are used in various Bangladeshi dishes, including snacks, sauces, and desserts.
-Peanut oil is also sometimes used for cooking.
-Individuals with peanut allergies should be vigilant and inform restaurant staff of their allergy ("amar badamer allergy ache" - I have a peanut allergy).
-Street food can be particularly risky due to potential cross-contamination.
+Peanuts show up in snacks, sauces, and desserts, and peanut oil is sometimes used for cooking.
+If you have a peanut allergy, stay alert and tell the staff ("amar badamer allergy ache" means I have a peanut allergy).
+Street food carries the most risk because of cross-contamination.

 COMMONLY FOUND IN: